Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Contamination of the CMB B-modes

 \subsection{Comparison with the CMB B-modes}

 We first illustrate the contaminations of extragalactic components to the CMB B-mode power spectrum at two frequencies, $\sim$220\,GHz (Fig.\,\ref{fig:LP100}) and 145\,GHz (Fig.\,\ref{fig:S4}).
 At each frequency, we plot the power spectra for two different aperture telescopes to illustrate the turnover between radio/DSFG dominant contaminations.
-The CMB B-mode power spectrum has been calculated for the Planck 2018 cosmology (using TT,TE,EE+lowE+lensing+BAO and a pivot scale for $r$ of 0.002 Mpc$^{-1}$, \citealt{Planck2018_r}). \\
+The CMB B-mode power spectrum was calculated for the Planck 2018 cosmology (using TT, TE, EE+lowE+lensing+BAO and a pivot scale for $r$ of 0.002 Mpc$^{-1}$, \citealt{Planck2018_r}). \\

-We compare on Fig.\,\ref{fig:LP100} \textit{Planck} at 217\,GHz with LiteBIRD at 235\,GHz.
-While we have an equal contamination of DSFG and radio galaxies for Planck, the power spectrum of radio galaxies is 10 times larger than that of DSFG for LiteBIRD (even if the frequency of 235\,GHz is higher).
+We compare in Fig.\,\ref{fig:LP100} \textit{Planck} at 217\,GHz with LiteBIRD at 235\,GHz.
+While the contamination by radio galaxies is twice lower than by DSFG for \textit{Planck} , the power spectrum of radio galaxies is five times larger than that of DSFG for LiteBIRD (even if the frequency of 235\,GHz is higher).
 It is at the same level of the $r=0.01$ ($r=0.001$) B-mode power spectrum for $\ell$=160 ($\ell$= 83).
-For \textit{Planck}, the contamination is negligible compared to the last 95\% CL upper limit $r_{0.002}<0.056$ \citep{planck2018_cosmo}.
-On Fig.\,\ref{fig:S4}, we show the level of the extragalactic components for the ground-based S4-SAT and S4-LAT experiments.
-Contamination by radio sources is dominating for S4-SAT, at a level of $r$=1.7$\times$10$^{-3}$ at $\ell$=80.
-For S4-LAT, the dominant contamination comes from DSFG shot noise, at a level of $r$=6.2$\times$10$^{-6}$ at $\ell$=80.\\
+For \textit{Planck}, the total contamination is negligible compared to the last 95\% CL upper limit $r_{0.002}<0.056$ \citep{planck2018_cosmo}.
+In Fig.\,\ref{fig:S4} we show the level of the extragalactic components for the ground-based S4-SAT and S4-LAT experiments.
+Contamination by radio sources dominates for S4-SAT at a level of $r$=1.7$\times$10$^{-3}$ at $\ell$=80.
+For S4-LAT, the dominant contamination comes from DSFG shot noise, at a level of $r$=1.2$\times$10$^{-5}$ at $\ell$=80.\\